mustafiz080/mustafiz080/README.md

 - 🔭 I’m currently working on Web Development
 - 🌱 I’m currently learning MERN stack
-- 👯 I’m looking to collaborate on Pacifying poor people sufferings
+- 👯 I’m looking to collaborate on pacifying poor people's sufferings
 - 🤔 I’m looking for help with Laravel
 - 💬 Ask me about Web Development and Wordpress
 - 📫 How to reach me: mustafiz080@gmail.com